 In Chapter 7 bankruptcy, you must decide how to deal with your secured debts and the property that secures those debts.

-You don't have to physically return the property to the creditor.
-It is the creditor’s obligation to come get the property.
-If the creditor doesn't retrieve the property, and the trustee doesn't claim it, you get to keep it.
-This may happen if the property isn't worth much.
+You don't have to physically return the property to the creditor—the creditor must collect it.
+If the creditor doesn't retrieve the property and the trustee doesn't claim it, you keep it.
+The likelihood of this happening is higher when the property isn't worth much.

 Surrendering property can be a good option if:

 Find out more about surrendering a car in Chapter 7 bankruptcy.

 The most obvious disadvantage to surrendering property is you lose the property.
 Surrendering might not be an option if you need your car to go to work or attend important doctor's appointments.

 A less obvious disadvantage to surrendering property is that some courts won't count your loan payments on property you intend to surrender for purposes of the means test.
 Because secured payments reduce your available disposable income for qualification purposes, you might have difficulty qualifying for Chapter 7 bankruptcy.

 Learn more about the bankruptcy means test.

 Bankruptcy works by severing contracts with your creditors.
 Because your obligation to pay a debt stems from a valid contract, a creditor can't collect the debt without it.
 However, in some cases, you'll want to continue paying a lender to keep the financed property.